ArthurSonzogni/FTXUI/doc/module-component.md

   - `ftxui::ComponentBase::Render()`: How to render the interface.
   - `ftxui::ComponentBase::OnEvent()`: How to react to events.
   - `ftxui::ComponentBase::Add()`: Construct a parent/child relationship
     between two components.
-The tree of component is used to define how to navigate using the keyboard.
+The tree of components is used to define how to navigate using the keyboard.

 `ftxui::Element` are used to render a single frame.